The Best Debt Consolidation Loans

 Once you’re approved, Prosper makes it simple to evaluate other available loan options by payoff period, monthly payment, and loan amount to make sure you are happy with what you’re getting.

 Once you do the math and pick the one you like the best, you are shuttled into the full application.
 From there, your anonymous loan request will go out to Prosper’s investors.
 If at least 70 percent of the amount you request is funded, you will receive a loan; only during this final handshake will Prosper do a hard check on your credit.
 You should receive your loan three to five days after that.
-(If your loan isn’t funded 100 percent, or at all, you can reapply for another loan.
+If your loan isn’t funded 100 percent, or at all, you can reapply for another loan.
 There is no waiting period between applications and no maximum number of times you can apply — however Prosper states it does decline users that have submitted a previous application and were declined by the company in the last 120 days.

 One of Prosper’s other perks is that it comes with a free tracking app, called Prosper Daily.
 Among our top picks, Avant is the only other one with an official app, but it’s strictly an account manager.
 Prosper Daily, on the other hand, is a more comprehensive financial tracker that can monitor all your accounts (including those outside Prosper) in one place.
 It also lets you monitor your credit score for free, so — if all goes well — you can watch it climb throughout the lifetime of your three- or five-year loan.